 Ruptured Breast Implants

-Dr. Stuart Linder is a board-certified breast surgery specialist who has delivered outstanding breast revision results for patients with ruptured implants from around the world.
+Dr. Stuart Linder is a board-certified breast surgery specialist who has delivered outstanding breast revision results for patients with deflated breast implants from around the world.

-He utilizes a range of modern techniques to eliminate the risks associated with ruptured implants and revitalize the aesthetic of the breasts.
+He utilizes a range of modern techniques to eliminate the risks associated with damaged breast implants and revitalize the aesthetic of the breasts.
 Dr. Linder also provides ample information to every patient so they understand the details of their procedure throughout the process.Watch Video

 Ruptured Breast Implant Overview